 My chains are loosened.
 I can drop them off merely by desiring to do so.
 The prison door is open.
 I can leave it simply by walking out.
 (1:3-6)

 I made up the prison in which I see myself.
 All I need do is recognize this and I am free.
 (2:2-3)

 The Son of God must be forever free.
 (2:6)

-When I see the world as a place of freedom, I realize that it reflects the laws of God instead of the rules I made up for it to obey.
+When I see the world as a place of freedom, I will realize that it reflects the laws of God instead of the rules which I made up for it to obey.
 (4:2)

 The beauty of acknowledging that I have invented the world I see is that it affirms my freedom to see it differently.
 Recognize that I have made up my prison, and I am free.
 And I am already free; all of us are free, now, in our own minds.
 The prison is an illusion.
 I can choose my thoughts, and that is the ultimate freedom.
 I can choose to look upon the world as a place where I can be set free, and where you can be set free.
 I can choose to see the world as a prison, or as a classroom.
 How I see it is my choice—my choice!
 I am free to make that choice.

 I can see peace any time I choose to.
 I am free to do that.
 These moments I spend in quiet each day, practicing these lessons, are showing me that.
 I can create peace in my mind any time I choose to do so.
 To choose peace of mind is the ultimate freedom, and depends on nothing outside of me at all.

 I begin to understand, as I share this peace with my brothers, that the peace is not coming from outside, but “from deep within myself” (5:3).
 As my mind changes, the way I see the world changes with it.
 It witnesses peace back to me.
 And so “I begin to understand the holiness of all living things, and their oneness with me” (5:6).